Vascular BioSciences Receives $2.7M STTR Fast-Track Grant for CAR Liposomes with VA Hospital of Northern California

 CAR peptide is a 9-amino-acid cyclic peptide that selectively targets and penetrates diseased tissues by binding to heparan sulfate moieties expressed by cells in injured tissues.
 CAR functions as a homing peptide to the damaged vascular wall of vessels in experimental PAH, but not systemic vessels nor pulmonary vessels of normal animals.

 Pulmonary arterial hypertension is a disease characterized by elevated pressures and progressive obstruction of the pulmonary arteries, leading to abnormal blood flow and high pulmonary blood pressure; PAH has a high mortality rate due to right heart failure.
-PAH drugs such as Fasudil and the long-acting nitric oxide donor DETA NONOate (DN) have shown to be effective in reducing mortality in preclinical PAH animal models, but are limited by nonspecific targeting.
+PAH drugs such as Fasudil have shown to be effective in reducing mortality in preclinical PAH animal models, but are limited by nonspecific targeting.

-VBS and the VA Hospital of Northern California will be developing a targetable and inhalable formulation of Fasudil and DN.
-This combination therapy will encapsulate both drugs in liposomes, tagged with CAR peptide, to accumulate preferentially in hypertensive pulmonary arteries.
+VBS and the VA Hospital of Northern California will be developing a targetable and inhalable formulation of Fasudil.
+This therapy will encapsulate Fasudil in liposomes, tagged with CAR peptide, to accumulate preferentially in hypertensive pulmonary arteries.

-In a series of preclinical studies, collaborators have demonstrated that CAR-modified liposomes containing Fasudil and DN reduce the mean pulmonary arterial pressure (mPAP), which improves various features of pulmonary arterial remodeling.
+In a series of preclinical studies, collaborators have demonstrated that CAR-modified liposomes containing Fasudil reduce the mean pulmonary arterial pressure (mPAP), which improves various features of pulmonary arterial remodeling.
 Additional studies will lay the foundation for an FDA IND application and clinical translation of this combination therapy.
-These studies will also establish CAR liposomes infused with Fasudil-plus-DN as a novel and inhalable therapeutic option for pulmonary hypertension patients.
-This combination will specifically target the hypertensive pulmonary vasculature and provide synergistic therapeutic benefits through both the Rho A/Rho kinase and NO donor pathways, without the additive adverse side effect of systemic vasodilation.
+These studies will also establish CAR liposomes infused with Fasudil as a novel and inhalable therapeutic option for pulmonary hypertension patients.
+This combination will specifically target the hypertensive pulmonary vasculature and provide synergistic therapeutic benefits through the Rho A/Rho kinase pathway, without the additive adverse side effect of systemic vasodilation.

 CEO of Vascular BioSciences, David Mann, commented, “We are delighted to be receiving an STTR grant to further the research of our CAR peptide.
 Vascular BioSciences is eagerly anticipating the progress we will make in developing CAR liposomes.
-This STTR grant is yet another milestone in our journey of bringing this exciting technology to PAH patients worldwide.”
+Our second STTR Fast-Track grant is yet another milestone in our journey of bringing this exciting technology to PAH patients worldwide.”

 Dr. Fakhrul Ahsan will be working with VBS to conduct the research funded by the STTR grant.
 Dr. Ahsan is a professor at the California Northstate University College of Pharmacy (CNUCOP) in the Department of Pharmaceutical and Biomedical Sciences.
 Dr. Ahsan studied pharmacology at the University of Dhaka in Bangladesh, and earned a Ph.D in Pharmaceutics from the Complutense University of Madrid.
 Ahsan specializes in researching solutions for the pulmonary delivery of therapeutic agents to treat respiratory disorders such as pulmonary hypertension.